 Lieutenant Kelli Ingardona Memorial Scholarship

-- Have a permanent address in Boone, Ogle, or Winnebago County; and
+- Currently reside in Boone, Ogle, or Winnebago County.

 - Be a member or a family member of a member of IAFF Local 413 Firefighters, or studying fire science or to be an EMT.

 Academic performance will be given high priority consideration in the selection process.

 Recipients must be enrolled in a minimum of nine semester hours in the upcoming school year.

 Each CFNIL scholarship is created with a specific purpose in mind.
 As you complete the application, the system automatically matches you with every scholarship for which you are eligible and will present you with a specific written prompt for each.
 You're encouraged to craft a unique response to each prompt to show the reviewers why you're the best candidate for that scholarship.

 Kelli Lynn Whelan Ingardona was born on March 13, 1965 in Rockford and died of breast cancer on April 12, 2010.
 She graduated from West High School in 1983 and married Frank Ingardona in Rockford on May 27, 1995.
 Kelly was a Rockford Firefighter for more than 20 years, beginning her career in 1989.

 During her career, Kelli received two letters of commendation.
 In 1998, she rescued a victim from a burning building in Rockford.
 Kelli was the coordinator of the Physical Agility Program and served on the Physical Agility Test Development Commission.
 She became a paramedic on December 1, 1992 and a preceptor on June 27, 2001.
 She received her Firefighter III and her Fire Officer 1 certification.
 Kelli was a Driver Engineer and became a Lieutenant in 2009.